Master of Arts in Servant Leadership

 - practice hospitality that demonstrates a reverence for diverse people and cultures.

-The program meets the unique needs of servant leaders in ministry, non-profit organizations,government, health care, and business while assuring fulfillment of the expectations related to an accredited program in higher education.
+The program meets the unique needs of servant leaders in non-profit organizations, business, government, health care, ministry, and education while assuring fulfillment of the expectations related to an accredited program in higher education.
 Various educational methodologies appropriate to the adult learner with life and professional experience are incorporated into the curriculum plan.

-- Blended courses meet for course work on campus and online.
+- Blended courses meet for 2 or 3 full Saturdays on campus and online.

 For information, contact: